The Monkey King 3: Casting

 Zhao Liying was cast in the role of the Ruler of Women's Country.
 The original cast members of The Monkey King 2: Aaron Kwok, Feng Shaofeng, Xiaoshenyang and Him Law reprised their roles as Sun Wukong, Tang Sanzang, Zhu Bajie and Sha Wujing respectively in the film.
-Liu Tao, Lin Chi-ling, and Gigi Leung joined the cast for this installment.
+Liu Tao, Lin Chi-ling, and Gigi Leung joined the cast for this installment, with Liu Tao reprising her role as Guanyin from Journey to the West (2011).
+Feng Shaofeng also previously portrayed the role of Erlang Shen in Journey to the West (2011) as well.
+Him Law previously portrayed Muzha in the first installment.

 Filming

-Hollywood talent Shaun Smith (300, I am Legend, The Monkey King 2) returned as the special makeup effects supervisor/designer for the Monkey King 3.
+Hollywood talent Shaun Smith (300, I am Legend, the previous installment) returned as the special makeup effects supervisor/designer for this film.
 Principal photography began in December 2016 and concluded in early April 2017.

 Release

 The Monkey King 3 was released in China on February 16, 2018.